Saluting Battery (Valletta): Restoration

-Fondazzjoni Wirt Artna, the Malta Heritage Trust, acquired the battery in 2004 and began to restore it to its late 19th century configuration.
+Fondazzjoni Wirt Artna, the Malta Heritage Trust, acquired the battery in 2004 and began to restore it to its late 19th-century configuration.
 It now has working cannon, artillery stores, a gunpowder magazine, a collection of historic ordinance and a small museum.

 After restoration, the battery was initially equipped with eight original 24-pounder Blomefield cannon made between 1790 and 1810, but these were transferred to a museum and replaced with eight working replicas of SBBL 32-pounders in 2011.
 During restoration works in 2011, about a hundred stone cannonballs were found at the site.

-The battery is now open daily, and guided tours are available.
-Gun salutes are fired every day at 1200 and 1600, and cruise liners visiting the Grand Harbour can also commission seven-gun salutes.
+The battery is now open daily between Monday and Saturday, and guided tours are available.
+Gun salutes are fired every day except Sunday at 1200 and 1600, and cruise liners visiting the Grand Harbour can also commission seven-gun salutes.